Do you need Oregon ATV education?

 These vehicles have been increasing in popularity during the past decade.
 As trails and recreation areas become more crowded, it’s especially important for people to operate these vehicles safely and responsibly.

-All states and provinces that have mandatory education requirements will accept the ATV Safety Education Card.
-Likewise, Oregon will accept certifications that are issued by other states and provinces.
+Most states and provinces that have mandatory education requirements will accept the ATV Safety Education Card.
 (This is known as “reciprocity.”)
+If you plan to snowmobile in another state, make sure you check that state’s reciprocity laws before doing so.

 Oregon Parks and Recreation Department